 The good news is that a balanced lifting program should also help you improve your posture.
 After all, posture is almost always rooted in weakness.
 In this case, developing stronger abs and glutes that hold your hips in the proper position will do a great job of giving your lower back muscles some rest.
 This should resolve over time.

-How should you deal with a fatigued lower back?
 Another problem with a sore lower back is that you use your lower back for everything.
 During my first few weeks of over-zealous lifting, my spinal erectors were so sore and tired that I couldn’t even sit up straight in a chair.
 In our article on inflammation, we explained the problem with trying to reduce inflammation with anti-inflammatory drugs, ice, cold baths, and even antioxidant supplements, so what I’d recommend instead is to get some blood flowing in the area.

-If your sore back is interfering with your day-to-day life or lifting, try doing some cat/camels (tutorial video) when you wake up in the morning, and then again whenever you notice your lower back feeling especially sore or stiff.
+If your sore back is interfering with your day-to-day life or lifting, try doing some cat/camels (tutorial video) when you wake up in the morning and then again whenever you notice your lower back feeling especially sore or stiff.
 Once the blood starts flowing, the area should feel a bit fresher.
 You can do this before your workouts as well.

 As you get used to the stresses of deadlifting, your lower back won’t just grow stronger, it will also grow tougher.
 It won’t get as sore or fatigued.
 You’ll be able to deadlift several hundred pounds and then go about your day like normal.
-That’s one of the best benefits of lifting weights: you’ll build a tough body that’s capable of lifting heavy things without becoming overly stressed, fatigued or injured.
+That’s one of the best benefits of lifting weights: you’ll build a tough body capable of lifting heavy things without becoming overly stressed, fatigued or injured.

 - More soreness isn’t always better.
 Soreness can be a sign that you’re challenging your muscles, which is good.
 If you’re following a good bulking program, that could be a sign that you’re stimulating muscle growth.
 However, more soreness isn’t always better.
-After all, the more muscle damage you cause, the more resources need to be invested into repairing that damage, leaving fewer resources available for building bigger muscles.
-Excessive damage will also extend the recovery process, interfering with your workouts, and preventing you from stimulating a new wave of muscle growth.
+After all, the more muscle damage you cause, the more resources need to be invested in repairing that damage, leaving fewer resources available for building bigger muscles.
+Excessive damage will also extend the recovery process, interfering with your workouts and preventing you from stimulating a new wave of muscle growth.
 Some soreness is often good, but crippling soreness is usually bad.

 - Beginners should be especially wary of causing excessive muscle damage.
 If you’re new to lifting weights, you should gradually ramp up your training over the course of a few weeks.
 This will reduce muscle damage, reduce soreness, and allow you to build more muscle.
-This doesn’t necessarily mean lifting lighter, but it probably means stopping each set a couple reps shy of failure as well as keeping your workouts fairly short.
+This doesn’t necessarily mean lifting lighter, but it probably means stopping each set a couple of reps shy of failure as well as keeping your workouts fairly short.

 - When workouts stop making you sore, periodize your training.
 Muscles adapt to a bulking routine by growing bigger, stronger, and tougher.
 As your muscles become tougher, your workouts won’t cause as much muscle damage or soreness.
 This is why your workout routine should be ramping up in intensity from week to week to prevent your growth from plateauing.
 After a few weeks of ramping up the intensity, drop the intensity back down and begin the process again with different lifts and rep ranges.

 - If a muscle isn’t getting sore, make sure you’re stimulating it properly.
-If a specific muscle group isn’t experiencing any soreness, that might be a sign that your workout isn’t stimulating it stressing it enough to provoke muscle growth.
+If a specific muscle group isn’t experiencing any soreness, that might be a sign that your workout isn’t stimulating it, stressing it enough to provoke muscle growth.
 You might want to consider adjusting your technique or adding in some isolation exercises.
 For example, if doing the bench press doesn’t stimulate any soreness in your chest muscles, try benching with a wider grip or adding some pec flyes into your routine.